ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/windowsperf_sampling_cpython/windowsperf_sampling_cpython.md

 * the `counting model`, for obtaining aggregate counts of occurrences of special events and
 * the `sampling model`, for determining the frequencies of event occurrences produced by program locations at the function, basic block, and/or instruction levels.

+`WindowsPerf` support both.
 In this example we will use `sampling` to determine CPython program "hot" locations determined by frequencies of PMU event specified by user.

 {{% notice Note %}}
 This example do not include information about methodology used to determine PMU events used to guide this sampling example.
 {{% /notice %}}

-In short we will:

-* Build [CPython](https://github.com/python/cpython) binaries targeting ARM64 from sources in debug mode.
-* Pin `python_d.exe` interactive console to arbitrary CPU core.
-* Try to calculate absurdly large integer number [Googolplex](https://en.wikipedia.org/wiki/Googolplex) to stress CPython application and get a simple workload.
-* Run counting and sampling to obtain some simple event information.

 Please note that we will present you two ways of sampling with `WindowsPerf`: `sample` and `record` command.